There are reasons for WHAT I do. I write because I feel I am.. a Writer.

 I became a writer at an early age because I could be expressive and silent at the same time.

 In the middle of my second year of 4th grade, I sat alone in a barn with a rope around my neck pondering what would happen to my Gram if I were to step off the ledge of the barn and die.
-I wrote her a letter explaining why, explaining my feelings, and through my own written exploration of my feelings I talked myself out of killing myself.
+I wrote her a letter explaining why, explaining my feelings.
 I write because writing is important to me and my existence.

 But WHY I write about the things I write about now, here in Dancing With Fireflies is very different from what made me a writer.